 How does concussion affect brain function?

-What are the signs and symptoms of concussion?
+What are the signs and symptoms of a concussion?

 A concussed gymnast may show some of the following signs: